 My research examines topics in U-statistics, nonparametric kernel density estimation, risk estimation, variance estimation, and cross-validation.
-My recent research interests also include penalization methods, model assessment tools, likelihood ratio test and multi-label classificaiton.
+My recent research interests also include penalization methods, model assessment tools, likelihood ratio test and multi-label classification.
 My teaching considers both applied and theoretical topics in statistics, including introductory statistics, regression analysis, probability, multivariate data analysis, nonparametric statistics, and Bayesian statistics.
 I greatly enjoy working with students on research topics in statistics.
 I also have great passion in undergraduate statistics education, and I am interested in incorporating active learning and creating interactive and hands-on educational tools for teaching statistics.

 More recently, I became the co-director of the Data Science program at Wellesley.
-To find out more about the structured individual major in Data Science, please visit this website.
+To learn more about the structured individual major in Data Science, please visit this website.